 There’s so much to do!

 There’s certainly no lack of things for your kids to do outside in the winter.
-Twenty-six provincial parks are open in the winter, and offer a whole range of activities for your family to enjoy.
+Thirty-one provincial parks are open in the winter, and offer a whole range of activities for your family to enjoy.

 Snowshoeing, skating, tobogganing, or cross-country skiing make for a fun and active day out in nature.